shalinmangar/clean-room/README.md

 1. `-end-date <%Y.%m.%d.%H.%M.%S>`: The end test-date till which the jenkins failure reports are to be processed. (required)
 1. `-interval-days number_of_days`: The number of days to skip from the previous test date to select the next test date (optional, defaults to 7)
 1. `-debug`: If specified, debug level logging is enabled (optional)

+Any extra parameters are passed as-is to the Jenkins clean room script.

 ### Reports